Learn How to Make Smart Baseball Run Line Bets

 Run lines are baseball's version of the point spread, most commonly set as a 1.5-run spread.
 Here's how you read and bet MLB run line odds.

-Baseball run line betting is MLB’s version of the point spread, with oddsmakers setting a handicap for either side and bettors wagering on whether or not the team will cover that number.
+Betting on MLB run lines is the equivalent of the point spread in other sports, with oddsmakers setting a handicap for either side and bettors wagering on whether or not the team will cover that number.

-However, baseball betting run line odds come with a catch, and you need to understand the pricing on those run lines before making bets.
+However, baseball betting on run-line odds comes with a catch, and you need to understand the pricing before making wagers.
 We’re here to help you learn how to make smart baseball bets.

 MLB run line betting system

-While moneyline odds are the most common way to wager on baseball (betting on the outright winner), MLB run line betting is very popular, especially when dealing with bigger favorites.
+While moneyline odds (betting on the outright winner) are the most common way to wager on baseball, MLB run-line betting is very popular, especially when dealing with bigger favorites.

-With close to 30% of all MLB games decided by one run, run line spreads will be 1.5 runs, with the team favored to win getting a run line of -1.5 and the underdog at +1.5 runs.
+With close to 30% of all MLB games decided by one run, run-line spreads are generally 1.5 runs, with the team favored to win getting -1.5 and the underdog at +1.5.

-That means that for the favorite to cover the -1.5 run line and win the bet, it has to win the game by two or more runs, and the underdog has to lose by less than two runs or win the game outright to cover the +1.5.
+For the favorite to cover and win the bet, it has to win the game by two or more runs, and the underdog has to lose by less than two runs or win the game outright to cover the +1.5.

 How does run line betting work?

-The example below shows that the Toronto Blue Jays are -1.5 run line favorites over the Boston Red Sox as +1.5 run line underdogs.
-That means that Toronto must win by two or more runs to cover the run line while Boston has to lose by less than two or win outright to cover.
+The example below shows that the Los Angeles Dodgers are -1.5 run-line favorites over the Toronto Blue Jays in a rematch of the 2025 World Series.
+That means that Los Angeles must win by two or more runs to cover, while Toronto has to lose by less than two or win outright to cover.

 Team Odds